 A. Prognosis.
 We have to realistically assess the state of the economy and the prospects for the next few years.
-The fact is that the groundwork has been laid for a stable and lasting recovery, without renewed inflation.
+Recovery is well under way, and the groundwork has been laid for a stable and lasting growth well under way without renewed inflation.
 It is absolutely crucial that we proceed with care at this point, and not throw away the gains already made.

 No one should doubt that we are making progress.
-In March the index of leading economic indicators jumped 1.5 percent-the seventh straight such increase, and the 10th increase out of the last 11 months.
-In addition, industrial output rose 1.1 percent in March and 2.1 percent in April: the highest monthly rise in 8 years.
+The "flash" GNP indicator for the second quarter of 1983 shows growth at a 6.6 percent rate.
+The index of leading economic indicators has jumped 10 months in a row.
+Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, and 1.1 percent in May.
 Economists agree we are in a broad based recovery.

 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
 And the trend is continuing: consumer prices rose less in the first quarter of 1983 than in any quarter since 1965.
-Wholesale prices dropped 0.1 percent in April.
 The 0.6 percent rise in the April CPI was largely due to the gas tax increase and bad weather boosting food prices.